Rephonic

 • Chug a lug

 Don’t let anyone tell you that Root Beer Report isn’t a worthy part of the show - it *is* the show.
 I would purchase a book of your tasting notes.
-(The music analysis is also great)
+(The cultural and music analysis is also fantastic)

 Beannacht Dé ort